 4.03.00 ANNUAL ASSESSMENT

 Cadet Officer positions will be assessed during the month of October on an annual basis.
 Current Cadet Officers must reapply for their positions to keep them or attempt to get a higher or lower position.
 Officers do not automatically get their position the next year.
 Mid-term vacancies in any position will be filled by a temporary replacement appointed at the Mentor's discretion.
 Application for assessment will be completed 1 month prior.
 The application will include a resume of the Cadet’s qualifications, a prioritized list of officer positions to be assessed from, and a petition with the signed support of two other Cadets.
-All officers require a minimum of one year of service with the Cadet Program and are in good standing.
 The Office of Cadet Captain requires that the Cadet be at least 17 years old.

 CHAPTER 5.00.00